-The Community Network for African Vector-Borne Plant Viruses (CONNECTED) is a Vector-borne Disease Network awarded to the University of Bristol, UK.
+The Community Network for Vector-Borne Plant Viruses (CONNECTED) is a vector-borne disease network based at the University of Bristol, UK.

 We build multidisciplinary research capacity to tackle crop diseases spread by insects.

 - Creating multi-disciplinary collaborations with researchers in areas of climate modelling, food security, nutrition and human health